 On September 4, 2009, unfavorable comments towards Korea were found on Park’s personal Myspace account from 2005.
 The comments, written in English to a friend, were misinterpreted and mistranslated by Korean media, quickly spreading across hundreds of news articles.
 In what has been termed a show of “explosive nationalism”, netizens displayed overwhelming rage over the posts with many demanding for his expulsion from Korea and a petition signed by three thousand calling for his suicide.
 Park expressed deep remorse and shame over his past, forgotten words and issued an official apology.
 Despite this, on February 25, 2010, JYPE announced that they had permanently terminated Park’s contract with collective agreement among the other 6 members of 2PM.

 On March 15, 2010, Park created his own YouTube channel, where he decided to revitalize his career and began uploading cover songs for his fans and officially marked his return to music after a long hiatus.

-Jay Park has also starred in the movie "Hype Nation" and the upcoming "Mr. Idol".
+Jay Park has also starred in the movie "Hype Nation" and "Mr. Idol".

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!

 All user-contributed text on this page is available under the Creative Commons Attribution-ShareAlike License; additional terms may apply.